 In June 2019, our RB (representative body) called on the BMA to “carry out a poll of members to ascertain their views on whether the BMA should adopt a neutral position with respect to a change in the law on assisted dying”.

 - give us a snapshot of our members’ views

 - enable the RB to understand the views of our wider membership and the reasons for them more broadly

 - help to inform a future policy debate.

 In addition to informing our policy debate, the additional information provided through the survey will put us in a stronger position to engage on behalf of our members in the event of any future proposals for legislative change.

 This debate was originally planned for June 2020 but, due to the COVID-19 pandemic, was delayed, to ensure there is time for a considered, in-depth debate.
-This is now expected to happen at our annual meeting in 2021.

 In order not to detract from the immediate, pandemic-related issues that were debated at the 2020 virtual ARM in September, it was decided to delay publication of the survey’s results until after that meeting had taken place.